silentnoname/lavadocs/docs/provider/mainnet-provider-setup.md

 lavap test rpcprovider --from {WALLET} --endpoints "{ENDPOINTS}"`

 # Example: checking your provider that is not staked yet, or when you want to add a new chain support
-# lavap test rpcprovider --from provider1_us --endpoints "provider-public-grpc:port,jsonrpc,ETH1 provider-public-grpc:port,rest,LAV1" --node {LAVA_RPC_NODE}
+# lavap test rpcprovider --from provider1_us --endpoints "provider-public-grpc:port,jsonrpc,ETH1 provider-public-grpc:port,rest,LAVA" --node {LAVA_RPC_NODE}

 # Expected output:
 # ...logs...
 # ----------------------------------------SUMMARY----------------------------------------

 # Tests Passed:
-# LAV1-rest; ETH1-jsonrpc
+# LAVA-rest; ETH1-jsonrpc

 # Tests Failed:
 #